Frosendroska/tum-idp/notes/1-project-kickoff.md

 - 🚫 **Zero Egress Fees**: Unlike traditional cloud providers, Cloudflare R2 eliminates data transfer (egress) fees, making it highly cost-effective for data-intensive applications.
 - 🔄 **S3-Compatible API**: R2 supports the S3 API, facilitating seamless migration and integration with existing tools and workflows.
-- 🌐 **Global Edge Network**: Leveraging Cloudflare's extensive global network, R2 ensures low-latency data access worldwide.  ￼
+- 🌐 **Global Edge Network**: Leveraging Cloudflare's extensive global network, R2 ensures low-latency data access worldwide.
-- 🧩 **Integrated Ecosystem**: R2 integrates natively with Cloudflare Workers, enabling serverless compute operations directly on stored data.  ￼
+- 🧩 **Integrated Ecosystem**: R2 integrates natively with Cloudflare Workers, enabling serverless compute operations directly on stored data.
-- 📊 **Predictable Pricing**: With transparent and straightforward pricing, R2 offers a cost-effective solution without hidden fees.  ￼
+- 📊 **Predictable Pricing**: With transparent and straightforward pricing, R2 offers a cost-effective solution without hidden fees.

 ### Architecture Overview

 - 🛢️ **Storage Model**:
-  - Data is stored as **objects** inside **buckets**.
-  - Each object contains the data, metadata, and a unique key (object name).
+  - Cloudflare R2 stores data as immutable objects in named buckets.
+Each object is referenced by a globally unique key and can include optional metadata.
-  - Fully S3 API-compatible, making migration from S3 seamless.
+  - Objects are written and read using an S3-compatible API, making it drop-in compatible with tools and services originally built for AWS S3.
+  - Object versioning can be enabled at the bucket level to preserve historical versions of content.
+  - R2 _abstracts away_ the concept of storage regions.
+When a write is made, Cloudflare’s control plane assigns object placement and routing based on internal logic rather than user-selected regions.
+  - This global abstraction simplifies architecture and improves operational portability.

 - 🏗️ **Physical Storage**:
-  - Distributed across **Cloudflare's global network of edge data centers**.
-  - Optimized for low-latency access but centralized for consistency — not full replication at every edge.
-  - Designed to minimize cost by eliminating traditional region-based storage complexity.
+  - R2 does not rely on the global Cloudflare edge network (300+ PoPs) for primary storage.
+Instead, it uses centralized storage clusters composed of server nodes within one or more co-located data centers (facilities) per logical region.
+  - Within each storage cluster, data is erasure-coded and distributed across a set of storage nodes.
+Erasure coding provides fault tolerance while minimizing overhead compared to full replication.
+  - Facilities are interconnected with Cloudflare’s backbone network for low-latency internal replication, management, and repair operations.
+  - The control plane monitors node health and rebalances or heals data as needed when infrastructure degrades.

 - 🗺️ **Namespace and Structure**:
-  - Uses a **flat namespace** like S3 (no true folders, only key prefixes).
+  - R2 implements a flat namespace under each bucket: object keys simulate folder paths but do not form a true directory tree.
+  - Buckets are globally scoped and must be uniquely named across all of Cloudflare R2.
+  - Bucket configurations can include access control (public/private), versioning settings, and lifecycle rules (e.g. auto-deletion after N days).
+  - R2 supports pre-signed URLs for secure time-limited access and integration with authentication systems via Cloudflare Access or Zero Trust.

-  - Public and private buckets supported.
+- 🧠 **Data Lifecycle and Redundancy**:
-  - Easy integration with access control and versioning features.
+  - When an object is uploaded, it is written to a central cluster and erasure-coded into a set of shards.
+  - These shards are written across multiple nodes in physically separate racks and drives within the same cluster to protect against local hardware failures.
+  - Popular or recently accessed objects may be cached at Cloudflare’s edge locations (PoPs) to accelerate delivery to global users.
+  - R2 does not replicate data between multiple clusters/regions by default, but the system is designed to allow data restoration from encoded shards if necessary.
+  - Cloudflare’s centralized architecture is optimized for simplicity, cost-efficiency, and tight integration with its CDN and serverless platforms (e.g., Workers and Pages).

 ### Feature Highlights